Needless to say, I’ve spent a lot of time thinking about moving.

 Another question you’ll want to ask is whether or not you’re moving to a prospering or at least economically stable area.
 A good indicator would be checking unemployment rates, especially if you don’t have a job lined up.

 Beyond jobs, regional issues are important too.
 As of publishing this article, Southern California is experiencing a major drought and Flint Michigan is still reeling from a terrible lead poisoning scandal.
-Unless you like surprises, be sure to research the economics and social issues facing your desired region.
+Unless you like surprises, be sure to research the economic and social issues facing your desired region.

 Lastly, have you asked yourself whether or not this new location fits with your lifestyle, hobbies, morals, etc.?